 - String, Gloves and Duct Tape- String can be used to support your plant if it becomes lopsided.
 Duct Tape will be used to patch any holes in the tent and it can be used to help repair any broken stems.
 Gardening gloves always come in handy–use them often as they help protect your plants from bacteria coming from your hands.

 - Pruners or Sterilized Scissors- For harvesting and trimming.

-If you plan on growing outdoors you won’t need as many tools.
+If you plan on growing outdoors you won’t need as many tools, but to be safe, check out our indoor grow room supplies checklist!.
 The outdoor plant relies on natural light instead of grow lights.
 The outdoor plants growth has a lot to do with what time of year you start your grow.

 Weed Plant Growth Stages + Time Frames